Skip to Content

 Ceiling Height

-It’s important to note that the ceiling height in the section over the truck bed is lower.
+The ceiling height in the section over the truck bed is lower.
 You will have to crouch down to walk around in this room.

-Smaller trailers, such as teardrop trailers may have lower ceilings due to their aerodynamic design.
+In travel trailers, the ceiling is usually 6.5-7 feet tall.
+Most travelers can walk around just fine inside.
+Smaller trailers, such as teardrop trailers, have lower ceilings due to their aerodynamic design.
 It is sometimes not possible to stand up inside.

 Winner: Fifth wheels have higher ceilings than travel trailers.